menulk/custom_repair_bom_limit/README.md

 ## Usage
 1. Create repair order with a product that has BoM
+2. Products that have a BoM will be available in dropdown
-2. Add repair lines - only BoM components will be available
+3. Add repair lines - only BoM components will be available
-3. Validation prevents limits to adding non-BoM components
+4. Validation prevents limits to adding non-BoM components